-- Go to your doctor for regular follow-up appointments.
+- See your provider for regular follow-up appointments.

 Preparing for an appointment

-If you think you may have cardiomyopathy or are worried about your risk, make an appointment with your primary care doctor.
+If you think you may have cardiomyopathy or are worried about your risk, make an appointment with your health care provider.
 He or she may refer you to a heart specialist (cardiologist).